American University Parking Policy

 Full-Time Faculty/Staff who wish to drive to and from the University must register their vehicle with the University and purchase a faculty/staff permit.
 Faculty/staff permits are valid at all times during the week and weekend in all faculty/staff lots according to the following categories and conditions:

-- Full-Time Faculty/Staff may pay for their parking permit via payroll deductions or up-front in the Parking and Traffic Services office.
+- Full-Time Faculty/Staff may pay for their parking permit via payroll deductions or in the Parking and Traffic Services Office.
 Payroll deductions may be made pre-tax or post-tax.
-A full-time faculty/staff member is under no obligation to purchase a full year of parking.

-- Faculty/Staff permits are not valid in the following parking lots: resident student parking lots, the President's office building parking lot and University-vehicle designated parking.
+- Faculty/Staff permits are not valid in the President's office building parking lot and University-vehicle designated parking.
 Also, the faculty/staff permit alone does not constitute permission to park in off-campus parking facilities at 3201 New Mexico Avenue, 3301 New Mexico Avenue, 4000 Brandywine Street, 4200 Wisconsin Avenue, 4620 Wisconsin Avenue and 4401 Connecticut Avenue.
 Access to these lots is restricted to each respective buildings' staff and is subject to availability.

 - All Faculty/Staff parking permits are valid in the WCL garage if the Faculty/Staff member is parking in that garage on official business.
 WCL faculty/staff permits are valid in all main campus faculty/staff lots.
 WCL adjunct faculty permits are valid in the Nebraska Avenue Lot and Katzen Arts Center Garage.